darek977/SmartORM/README.md

 # SmartORM
-Simple and fast ORM for Android based on annotation processor
+Simple and fast ORM for Android based on annotation processor.